-- Utilize the nursing process, clinical reasoning, and evidence-based practice to design, implement, and evaluate care focusing on the self-care requirements for the patient with commonly occurring illnesses. - Incorporate principles and concepts from nursing knowledge and liberal arts education using critical thinking, clinical reasoning, clinical judgement, and humanistic values. - Design and implement a plan of care in collaboration with the patient and healthcare team with a focus on the wholly compensatory nursing system. - Evaluate effective therapeutic and collegiate communication needed to enhance health outcomes. - Manage nursing care directly and/or through delegation for the patient with a range of self-care deficits. - Create an optimal environment for the patient using microsystem resources, evidence-based practice, quality improvement processes, and patient safety standards. - Establish a caring relationship with the patient to provide holistic and culturally-sensitive nursing care. - Demonstrate accountability for standard-based nursing care given by self and delegated to others adhering to professional, ethical, and legal standards within nursing.
+- 1.Utilize the nursing process, clinical reasoning, and evidence-based practice to design, implement, and evaluate care focusing on the self-care requirements for the patient with commonly occurring illnesses. - 2.Incorporate principles and concepts from nursing knowledge and liberal arts education utilizing critical thinking, clinical reasoning, clinical judgment and humanistic values. - 3.Design and implement a plan of care in collaboration with the patient and health care team with a focus on the wholly compensatory nursing system. - 4.
+Evaluate effective therapeutic and collegial communication needed to enhance health outcomes. - 5.
+Manage nursing care directly and/or through delegation for the patient with a range of self-care deficits throughout the life cycle. - 6.Create an optimal environment for the patient utilizing microsystem resources, evidence-based practice, quality improvement processes, and patient safety standards.

+7. Establish a caring relationship with the patient to provide holistic and culturally-sensitive nursing care throughout the life cycle.

+8.Demonstrate accountability for standard-based nursing care given by self and delegated to others adhering to professional, ethical and legal standards within nursing.